eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

   - modify the changelog, using `dch` (enter an email address which has write access to the ppa and a valid gpg key)
   - run `dpkg-buildpackage -S` in the sumo dir and `dput -f ppa:sumo/stable sumo_{{Version}}+dfsg1_source.changes` one level up
 - update the [flatpak](https://github.com/flathub/org.eclipse.sumo) (update version number and commit hash)
+- do a remote login to the M1 Mac and upload the wheels to PyPI using `twine upload sumo/dist/*`
 - scenarios (optional)
   - add files to [the scenario folder](https://sourceforge.net/projects/sumo/files/traffic_data/scenarios/)
   - updated README.txt